 Verify all your settings one last time, and make sure you can stay with the mill for a while before you click on Start Cutting.
 Never leave a milling machine unattended!

-For more information, see our Fusion 360 tutorial to get an idea of how one CAD/CAM program handles files for the milling machine.
+For more information, see our Fusion 360 Guide to get an idea of how one CAD/CAM program handles files for the milling machine.

 Suggested CAD/CAM Software